-This invitation is based on your core GPA from the most recent CSS semester report card.
-If you are approved in the application process and receive an invitation, your grades will be reviewed again once the current semester ends.
+Students are approved for CU coursework based on their core GPA from the most recent CSS semester report card.
+If a student is approved in the application process, their grades will be reviewed again once the current semester ends.
 Students who do not meet the GPA requirements at the close of the current term will be required to withdraw from their CU course(s), even if they have already been attending the course.

 The GPA requirements for each grade are as follows.

 For all high school grades 9-12, you will not be qualified to apply to CSS CU if any of your grades in any subject are below an 85.

 Freshman applicants must have 95% or higher Core GPA (Freshman are only eligible to apply in February to register in their 10th grade year in the following Fall semester).

 Sophomore applicants must have 90% or higher Core GPA.

 Junior applicants must have 85% or higher Core GPA.